Coronavirus related delays or cancellations in Del Rio

 Texas RioGrande Legal Aid, Inc. - Closed to the public until further notice.
 Taking applications for legal assistance and staff members will be working remotely.

-Del Rio Chamber of Commerce - Quarterly Coffee Connection scheduled for this Wednesday, and Business After Hours mixer scheduled for Thursday have been canceled.
+Del Rio Chamber of Commerce - Business After Hours mixer scheduled for Thursday has been canceled.

 The Bargain Box - Will be closing for the rest of March.